Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Location as a digital primitive

 Proof-of-location (PoL) systems are a concrete family of mechanisms for producing such evidence-grade presence claims.
 A PoL protocol typically involves a \emph{prover} seeking to demonstrate presence, one or more nearby \emph{witnesses} providing proximity attestations, for instance through digital signatures, and a \emph{verifier} that checks the resulting proof object \autocite{saroiu2009enabling,luo2010proving,brito2025taxonomy}.
 Figure~\ref{fig:pol_diagram} illustrates this basic architecture.
-PoL extends localization or secure positioning.
+PoL extends localisation and secure positioning.
 Secure positioning aims to compute coordinates robustly under attack, for example through verifiable multilateration and consistency checks among measurements \autocite{capkun2006secure}.
-PoL targets verifiable presence as a reusable and portable credential since the verifier may not require exact coordinates, but it does require assurance that the prover was within a specified region during a specified time window, under a declared threat model.
+PoL targets verifiable presence as a reusable and portable credential: the verifier may require assurance that the prover was within a specified region during a specified time window, under a declared threat model, while exact coordinates may be unnecessary for the governance decision at hand.

+For governance use, a PoL proof object must express more than the fact that a protocol was executed.
+It should specify the asserted region, the bounded time window, the evidence sources or witness policy, the applicable threat assumptions, the verification procedure, and the disclosure constraints under which the claim can be checked.
+These elements connect PoL to the minimum capabilities derived in Section~\ref{sec:requirements_summary}: claim-evidence binding, temporal binding, accountable control context, multi-source robustness, and shared assurance interpretation.
+They also make explicit the distinction between proving proximity to a place and supporting a contestable institutional claim about presence, origin, routing, jurisdiction, or control.